 Properly protecting confidential data from cyberattacks requires a strong, intelligence-driven and risk-based security program that is backed by executive leadership and investments.
 This program should include incident response plans that must be tested regularly.
 Consider the National Institute of Standards and Technology (NIST) Cybersecurity Framework, which has been broadly adopted across industries.
 Once in place, the program must be reviewed frequently and updated accordingly.

 A reliable network and system, along with computer security, is essential to protecting the confidentiality and integrity of information being processed, transmitted and retained.
 Anti-malware and anti-virus software should be installed on servers and workstations.
 This software, as well as any programs downloaded on your workstations, should be centrally managed and updated daily.
-Network and firewall monitoring is also key to detecting threats and preventing intrusions.
+Network and firewall monitoring are also key to detecting threats and preventing intrusions.
 Make sure your security program includes regular vulnerability assessments, penetration testing and patching protocols.

 Additionally, organizations that house and transfer confidential consumer data are responsible for the security of their data transfer processes.
 Using multiple dedicated and encrypted networks that are actively monitored for bandwidth usage can help ensure file transfers are completed securely and effectively.